 During the period of this agreement, the employee agrees that he/she shall be covered by all East Georgia State College policies and procedures surrounding employment.
-The dates shown in the duration section The Could be public Health Information of an State College policies and procedures surrounding employment.
+The dates shown in the duration section ine could be public Health Information of the could be public Health Information of the could be could State College policies and procedures surrounding employment.
 The dates shown in the duration section are not to be construed as a contract and do not guarantee continuation of employment during the